Introduction

 Plugin is a more developer-friendly and highly extensible third-party service extension module.
 While the Dify platform already includes numerous tools maintained by the Dify team and community contributors, the existing tools may not fully meet the demands of various niche scenarios.
 Additionally, developing and integrating new tools into the Dify platform often requires a lengthy process.

 The new plugin system goes beyond the limitations of the previous framework, offering richer and more powerful extension capabilities.
-It supports five distinct plugin types, each designed to solve well-defined scenarios, giving developers limitless freedom to customize and enhance Dify applications.
+It contains five distinct plugin types, each designed to solve well-defined scenarios, giving developers limitless freedom to customize and enhance Dify applications.

 Additionally, the plugin system is designed to be easily shared.
-You can distribute your plugins via the Dify Marketplace, GitHub, or as a local file package.
+You can distribute your plugins via the Dify Marketplace, GitHub, or as a Local file package.
 Other developers can quickly install these plugins and benefit from them.

 Dify Marketplace is an open ecosystem designed for developers, offering a broad range of resources—models, tools, AI Agents, Extensions, and plugin bundles.
 You can seamlessly integrate third-party services into your existing Dify applications through the Marketplace, enhancing their capabilities and advancing the overall Dify community.